NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 the GPU.
 It all depends on how critical the portion that is executing on the CPU is to the overall performance of the query.

-This article describe the tools we provide and how to do gap analysis and workload qualification.
+This article describes the tools we provide and how to do gap analysis and workload qualification.

 ## 1. Qualification and Profiling tool